RakshiGit/SyntacticHealthcare/README.md

 * [Technologies Used]
 Python, Jupyter, en_core_web_sm from Spacy library

+## Steps involved
+1) Data preprocessing
+2) Tokenisation
+3) Concept Identification using POS tagging
+4) Defining features for Conditional Random Fields
+5) Build the CRF Model using crfsuite from sklearn
+6) Identifying Diseases and Treatments using Custom NER

 ## Contact
 Created by [@RakshiGit] - feel free to contact me!